indexebusiness/docs/admin/source/chapter05.rst

 User Offline Settings
 -----------------------

-Upon creating users in the CentreStack system (including users imported from Active Directory), there is an offline flag upon user creation.
+Upon creating users in the |prodname| system (including users imported from Active Directory), there is an offline flag upon user creation.

 Normally, we don't recommend checking the "Enable offline access for all folders" flag, because it will try to download every single file for the user when the user is connected, which can use a lot of bandwidth and slow things down.